claudiamachado27/claudiamachado27/README.md

 ## 🔭 About Me

-UX/UI Designer and Junior Front-End Developer passionate about transforming ideas into intuitive and accessible digital products.
+UX/UI Designer and Front-End Developer passionate about transforming ideas into intuitive and accessible digital products.
 My journey covers the complete development cycle, from Research and Experience Planning (UX) to Front-End Implementation, with solid experience in projects built using WordPress.<br>
 Dedication, passion, and learning are what keep me moving.

 * 📍 Location: Aveiro - Portugal